-On 25 December 2015 the Union Health Minister J.P.
-Nadda and then MOS(IC) Power Piyush Goyal jointly inaugurated the state-of-the-art Patient Registration Centre and the waiting halls, launching the AIIMS Transformation Project on India's Good Governance Day.
+33. On December 25, 2015 the Health Minister J.P.Nadda and MOS (IC) Power Piyush Goyal inaugurated the state of the art Patient Registration Centre and the waiting halls launching the AIIMS Transformation Project on India's Good Governance Day.
 It was a dazzling function.
-Dr. A. K. Deorari and Dr. Rita Sood spoke about the significant quality improvement that they had witnessed in the Departments of Pediatrics and Medicine.
-Several patients also presented favourable responses.
+Dr. A.K.Deorari and Dr. Rita Sood spoke about the significant quality improvement that they had witnessed in the Departments of Pediatrics and Medicine.
+Several Patients also presented favorable responses.